 Hosted Zone on Route 53

 All the DNS requests get handled here.
-Logon to the Route53 and follow the steps as per this guide.
+Log on to Route53 and follow the steps as per this guide.
 You create a Hosted Zone here, and in the Name Servers, you can provide the domain name registrar you bought earlier.
 You will create the same number of A records as the number of S3 buckets you have.
 Follow this guide for more details on setting up a hosted zone.

 S3 bucket is the storage for your files.
-To upload the photos, videos, or documents to Amazon S3, you would need to set up the S3 buckets.
-Create two buckets; one would redirect to the other.
+To upload the photos, videos, or documents to Amazon S3, you need to set up the S3 buckets.
+First, create two buckets; one would redirect to the other.
 They would be like the following: 1) xyz.com and 2) www.xyz.com.
 The first is the main bucket to upload content, and the second will redirect to the first.
 For details on how to create an S3 bucket, look at this.
 Then go about creating and configuring the bucket and upload the data.